 All companies are extremely happy if someone buys as soon as he/she enters their site.
 However, it is not so easy to ensure an immediate desired result.
-But you have a chance to ask for an email to the user and continue communication.
+But you have a chance to ask the user for an email, and continue communication.
 While they are ready to stay in touch, you have to introduce them to the brand, products and establish a good rapport.
 It can be achieved by a series of automated welcome emails.

 What is an effective welcome email series?

 The welcome series is a series of automated emails that the user starts to receive as soon as he/she signs up and agrees to receive emails.
 This gives a brand a chance to tell about itself, while the customer is ready to maintain a dialogue with the company.
 Here is a simple example of a basic welcome email series automation tree.

 The welcome series is the first step towards a lifecycle email marketing automation for your business, it’s the easiest email flow to set up and usually consists of 3 to 8 emails.
 They are used to tell, why the company is useful to the customer, what problem it is helping to solve and why would someone need to keep reading its emails.